 - Reborn Hivers usually keep their original name with the infix "zo" added.
 For example, the novel Deacon's Tale features a prince named Chezokin, who used to be a worker named Chekin.

 - There is also the Queen who births all princesses, when she dies her daughters fight amongst one another for the right to consume her ovaries, transforming her into a new Queen.
 Though a princess who isolates herself for about 200 years might also turn into a Queen, explaining how multiple Hiver factions are possible.

 - Mass Effect has the rachni.
-Among the types you can fight are Workers (who just explode to kill you), Soldiers (who actually fight you) and Brood Warriors (larger, Biotics-using Soldiers, who according to the codex are also the Rachni males).
+Among the types you encounter are Workers (who just explode to kill you), Soldiers (who actually fight you) and Brood Warriors (larger, Biotics-using Soldiers, who according to the codex are also the Rachni males), and the Queen.

 - The Space Pirates of the Metroid series.
 Higher ranks are more powerful and specialized, whereas ordinary grunts serve as either arm cannon fodder, unwilling test subjects for the science division, or lunch.
 Yeah, life as a Space Pirate sucks.